isotopp/isotopp.github.io/content/posts/2022-10-12-groups-and-places.md

 There are many facets to its fractal brokenness:

 - It has groups, but no places.
-- Groups have limited attendance, and the limit is too small (the old `#live` Jabber channel was mandatory for all people pushing deployments, and could not be reproduced in FB Messenger)
+- Groups have limited attendance, and the limit is too small (the old `#live` Jabber channel was mandatory for all people pushing deployments, and could not be reproduced in FB Messenger).
 - It ate data.
 Mentioning a filename `main.pl` would inescapably turn this into a polish hostname [main.pl](https://main.pl).
-More often than not, Messenger would detect a mailware phising attempt and prevent you from sending the message.
+More often than not, Messenger would detect a mailware phishing attempt and prevent you from sending the message.
 - It ate data.
 Mentioning an URL with array parameters ("https://example.com/bla?a=1^a=2^a=3") would make it parse the URL, representing the keys in a hash, and dropping the repeated keys, breaking the URL.
 - It could not handle files, code formatting and many other things well.
 - It could not do threads, which are a necessity in high volume support channels.

-In the end, corp was forced to also purchase Slack on to of FB at Work, to prevent a more or less open revolt.
+In the end, corp was forced to also purchase Slack on top of FB at Work, to prevent a more or less open revolt.

 We had been using **Google Drive and Google Office**, as well, across the company, and the collaborative features in it were well understood and used.